Neutral / cushion / high arch

 - A comfortable foam sock liner adds immediate underfoot cushioning in order to keep the runner comfortable when taking each step.
 Made from high-quality material, this insole responsibly carries the foot and keeps it safe from discomfort when landing the foot on the ground.
 It’s not too thick and it’s flexible.

 The Adidas Springblade 3.0 runs a bit smaller than the regular measurements.
 It is recommended to purchase one size larger in order to get the right length.
 The width of this shoe is medium, so it accommodates those with medium sized feet.
 Its semi-curved shape allows the natural curvature of the wearer’s foot to fit well into it.

 While the Springblade technology acts as both the mid-sole and the outsole units of this running shoe, a durable rubber compound actually coats the ‘blades’.
-The ADIWEAR is an anti-abrasive layer of protection, which shields the polymer blades from damage and wear.
+And just like the popular Adidas Duramo 9, it uses the ADIWEAR which is an anti-abrasive layer of protection, which shields the polymer blades from damage and wear.

 The traditional mid-sole foam is absent in the Adidas Springblade 3.0.
 This running shoe utilizes 16 polymer blades that look like fins placed at the bottom of the shoe.
 Aside from bringing a unique aesthetic to this model, it actually serves as an efficient cushioning system.
 It carries the foot well, handles the landing impact and lifts the foot for a better step ahead.

 An Ethylene vinyl acetate sock liner provides immediate underfoot support and cushioning.
 It makes sure that the running experience still yields a soft platform for the runner.

 An external heel counter holds the heel in place, making sure that the runner won’t be able to feel any wiggly feeling when running.
 It’s also an efficient mechanism to prevent accidental shoe removals.